nnhra/android_vendor_samsung_a10s/README.md

-# Device Tree for Samsung Galaxy A10s
+# VendorTree for Samsung Galaxy A10s
+Based from A107FXXU8BUC2 XID Firmware